Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 This is the surviving pub of 2 that used to serve Millhouse Green.
 The other establishment was opposite to the Blacksmiths and is now part of a row of cottages on Manchester Road.
 It was called the Dusty Miller and there are photographs of it in its heyday in Penistone Archives in the Millhouse Green section.

 In Victorian times a notorious murder took place here (there is the story of this and photograph of the gun used on the wall of the current Blacksmith’s Arms – this story is also told in ‘Black Barnsley’ a book on the dark days of Barnsley and district).
 The Landlord was said to be a heavy drinker.
-One night he took a rifle out and shot his maid dead (later found to be pregnant, presumably by said Landlord).
+On the night of September 3rd 1888 he took a rifle out and shot dead his domestic servant (maid) Margaret Hill the daughter of a Bullhouse labourer (later found to be pregnant, presumably by said Landlord).

 He was tried for murder, but in exceptional circumstance he was not hung.
 The Judge took account of his mental state – he was said to be a ‘dipsomaniac’ i.e. frequent drinker.
 He was sentenced to a period in an asylum.
 This was a forward looking decision before psychology became a routine part of criminal cases!